PPMC-lab/llps-datasets/README.txt

 	Description: main dataset file with all proteins classified into driver, client or negative.

 	File name: sequential_elements.json
-	Description: json dictionary with all IDRs, CARs and PrLDs for each protein.
+	Description: json dictionary with all IDRs and PrLDs for each protein.

 	File name: ./scripts/python_scripts
 	Description: Python scripts to automatically generate protein datsets, generate tsv/json files and physicochemical analysis.